feeddeck/feeddeck/README.md

 - **RSS and Social Media Feeds:** Follow your favorite RSS and social media feeds.
 - **News:** Get the latest news from your favorite RSS feeds and Google News.
-- **Social Media:** Follow your friends and favorite topics on Medium, Nitter, Reddit, Tumblr and X.
+- **Social Media:** Follow your friends and favorite topics on Medium, Reddit and Tumblr.
 - **GitHub:** Get your GitHub notifications and follow your repository activities.
 - **Podcasts:** Follow and listen to your favorite podcasts, via the built-in